syne-tune/syne-tune/docs/source/examples.rst

    :start-after: # permissions and limitations under the License.

 This example shows how to use the multi-objective multi-surrogate (MSMOS) searcher to tune a multi-objective problem.
-In this example, we use two gaussian-process regresors as the surrogate models and rely on lower confidence bound random scalarizer as the acquisition function.
-With that in mind, any syne_tune `Estimator` can be used as surrogate.
+In this example, we use two Gaussian process regresors as the surrogate models and rely on lower confidence bound random scalarizer as the acquisition function.
+With that in mind, any Syne Tune :class:`~syne_tune.optimizer.schedulers.searchers.bayesopt.models.estimator.Estimator` can be used as surrogate.